18F/before-you-ship/_pages/ato/walkthrough.md

 ### Step 4 - Assess the controls

-In other words, "test the controls".
+In other words, "verify that your system is secure".
 To do so, run the [security scans](../../security/scanning/).

 ### Step 5 - Authorize the system

 Fill out the [System Security Plan (SSP)](../ssp/) and link from your project's [checklist](../checklist/) issue.
 The designated AO will conduct a quality assurance check on your materials.

 You should send materials to the AO as soon as the security boundary of the system is fixed and implemented.
 This is inherently a subjective judgement call.
 If your are uncertain as to your system's security boundary, you should consult with 18F Infrastructure early in your development process.
 If your system is providing novel or risky functions, or handling extremely sensitive data, you should also consult with 18F Infrastructure early, long before you start the risk management process.

+#### Signing an authorization

+Once all of the materials are prepared and the system is considered "ready" by the Authorizing Official, they will sign the ATO.

 ### Step 6 - Continuously monitor the controls